Reactive-Network/documentation/docs/docs/index.md

 ## Step 2 — Reactive Essentials

+[Reactive Mainnet & Kopli Testnet →](./reactive-mainnet.mdx) Connect to Reactive Mainnet or Kopli Testnet.

 [Reactive Library →](./reactive-lib.md) Implement abstract contracts and interfaces in your project.

 [Events & Callbacks →](./events-and-callbacks.md) Read up on how to work with events and callbacks in reactive contracts.

 [Subscriptions →](./subscriptions.md) Set up and manage subscriptions.

-[Reactive Mainnet & Kopli Testnet →](./reactive-mainnet.mdx) Connect to Reactive Mainnet or Kopli Testnet; get testing REACT.

 [RNK RPC Methods →](./rnk-rpc-methods.md) Key RPC methods for the Reactive Network's Geth version.